-1888 One of Frances Hodgson Burnett's greatest successes opens today: Little Lord Fauntleroy starring Tommy Russell.
-The story of a American boy who discovers he's the heir to a British fortune and is sent to live with a cold-hearted caretaker.
-It will be frequently revived, toured and filmed over the next century.
+1888 One of Frances Hodgson Burnett's greatest successes opens: Little Lord Fauntleroy starring Tommy Russell.
+The play tells the story of a American boy who discovers he's the heir to a British fortune and is sent to live with a cold-hearted caretaker.
+It is frequently revived, toured, and filmed over the next century.

 1947 A Streetcar Named Desire makes its historic stop at the Barrymore Theatre.
-Tennessee Williams' play stars Jessica Tandy, Marlon Brando, Kim Hunter, and Karl Malden in what will be an 855-performance ride.
-It will go on to win the Drama Critics' Circle Award and the Pulitzer Prize.
+Tennessee Williams' play stars Jessica Tandy, Marlon Brando, Kim Hunter, and Karl Malden in an 855-performance ride.
+It wins the Drama Critics' Circle Award and the Pulitzer Prize.

-1973 Bette Midler stars in her own one-woman show, which opens tonight at the Palace Theatre.
+1973 Bette Midler opens at the Palace Theatre.
 Since the show was styled and reviewed as a concert rather than a Broadway show, it is classified as one by the Tony Awards committee.
 They bestow a special award to Midler for "superior concert entertainment on the Broadway stage."

 2001 New York's landmark Drama Book Shop reopens in a roomier new location at 250 W. 40th Street, after a generation on Seventh Avenue and 48th Street.

-2003 Jefferson Mays plays some 40 characters in Doug Wright's solo drama, I Am My Own Wife, about a real-life German transvestite, Charlotte von Mahlsdorf, who survives both the Nazis and the Communists.
-It transfers to Broadway today from Off-Broadway's Playwrights Horizons and will go on to win the 2004 Pulitzer Prize for Drama and Tony Award for Best Play.
+2003 Jefferson Mays plays some 40 characters in Doug Wright's solo drama, I Am My Own Wife, about a real-life German transvestite, Charlotte von Mahlsdorf, who survived both the Nazis and the Communists.
+The production was first seen Off-Broadway at Playwrights Horizons.
+It goes on to win the 2004 Pulitzer Prize for Drama and Tony Award for Best Play.